Attendance Allowance (NI)

 Living South

-You or a family member may be able to claim Attendance Allowance if you:
+You or a family member may be able to claim if you:

-• work in the UK or pay National Insurance in the UK because of work
+• Work in the UK or pay UK National Insurance contributions through employment.

-• have paid enough National Insurance to qualify for contribution-based benefits
+• Have paid sufficient National Insurance contributions to qualify for contribution-based benefits.

 Source: https://www.gov.uk/claim-benefits-abroad/disability-benefits